AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization: Derivation of AdaTerm

-Although as stated before we have that for $\tilde{\nu} \to \infty$, $\Delta s = (s - Dv) \tilde{\nu}^{-1} \to 0$, we notice that its value can be negative for $\tilde{\nu} \ll \infty$.
-This means that the update rule above can potentially take the scale parameter $v$ into a negative region during the learning process, which is undesired.
-There are many ways to satisfy the positive constraint such as reparametrization or the mirror descent (MD) strategies.
-However, in order to preserve the EMA-like interpolation directly on the parameter $v$, we employ the projected gradient method.
-In particular, we use a simple gradient clipping method where we put a lower bound on $\Delta s$
+A closer look at this update rule reveals that although for $\tilde{\nu} \to \infty$, $\Delta s = (s - Dv) \tilde{\nu}^{-1} \to 0$, the value of $\Delta s$ can still be negative for $\tilde{\nu} \ll \infty$.
+This implies that the update shown above can potentially lead the scale parameter $v$ into a negative region during the learning process.
+This is undesirable since $v$ is only defined in the positive real space.
+There are many ways to satisfy this positive constraint, e.g., reparameterization or the mirror descent (MD) strategies~\cite{beck2003mirror}.
+However, to preserve the EMA-like interpolation directly on the parameter $v$, we simply employ the projected gradient method.
+Specifically, we use a simple gradient clipping method~\cite{gorbunov2020stochastic}, where we place a lower bound on $\Delta s$

 where $\epsilon \ll 1$.
-Such a gradient upper bound has the disadvantage that it can cause the algorithm to overestimate the scale parameter $v$.
-In that case, when $v$ is larger than the exact value, $D$ and $w_{mv}$ would become smaller and larger respectively, namely, the robustness to noise may be impaired.
-However, this drawback is attenuated by the fact that Adam-like optimizers scale the descent update amounts by $v$, which means that the effect of noise is expected to still be insignificant.
-We also argue that the slow decrease of $v$ permitted by the gradient clipping strategy is advantageous in preventing too much robustness.
-Indeed, it is possible to derive an update rule over $v$ such that the positiveness is directly built in the equation from the start as detailed in~\ref{apdx:alt_v}.
-However, we found that such strategies (which includes the fixed-number-of-samples-based ML analytic solution $\beta v_{t-1} + (1-\beta) w_{mv} s_t$), although having similar performance on the simple regression task described in the experiments, proves to be less effective (and for some, unstable) on the prediction task.
+Such a gradient upper bound is disadvantageous in that it can cause the algorithm to overestimate the scale parameter $v$.
+In this case, when $v$ is larger than the exact value, $D$ and $w_{mv}$ becomes smaller and larger, respectively; in other words, the robustness to noise may be impaired.
+However, this drawback is attenuated by the fact that the scaled learning rate (similar to that of Adam in eq.~\eqref{eq:adam}) is inversely proportional to $v$, rendering the effect of noise insignificant.
+We also argue that the slow decrease of $v$ permitted by the gradient clipping strategy is advantageous in preventing excessive robustness, compared with the case where $v$ is analytically estimated (see details in~\ref{apdx:alt_v}).